What Is an Intensifier? (with Examples)

 Read also about limiting modifiers (e.g., "only," "hardly," "merely").

 Why Should I Care about Intensifiers?Intensifiers are best avoided in formal writing because many consider their use as lazy writing.
 When writing formally, the level of intensity should be achieved through word choice (e.g., by using strong adjectives instead of intensifiers).

 - It is very tasty.
-(This might be construed as lazy writing.)
+(This is considered as lazy writing.)

 - It is delicious.
-(There is no need for an intensifier with a strong adjective like delicious.
-In fact, very delicious or extremely delicious sounds unnatural.)
+(There is no need for an intensifier with a strong adjective like "delicious."
+In fact, "very delicious" and "extremely delicious" sound unnatural.)

 (Issue 1) Use intensifiers very sparingly.This quotation captures why you should use intensifiers sparingly.